omgmog/omgmog.github.com/_posts/2015/2015-11-18-talk-jsoxford-20-minutes-into-the-future.md

 ---
+comments_issue: 51

-title: "20 Minutes into the Future with Google Cardboard and JavaScript"
+title: 20 Minutes into the Future with Google Cardboard and JavaScript
 ---

 I gave this talk at [JS Oxford in November 2015](http://jsoxford.com/2015/Javascript-Story-Time/).
 The talk is about using JavaScript and various web APIs to create Google Cardboard experiences.